prathimacode-hub/prathimacode-hub/README.md

 - Community Member at EddieHub and Guild Member representing EddieHub at various hackathons
 - Blogger at Hashnode (My Personal Blog)
 - Blogs sucessfully featured at Analytics Vidya
-- Secured Machine Learning Scholarship at Education Outreach Program by GirlScript Foundation
+- Completed my Machine Learning Scholarship as a part of Education Outreach Program by GirlScript Foundation
-- OpenSource Contributor at GirlScript Summer Of Code.
+- OpenSource Contributor/Participant at GirlScript Summer Of Code.
 - Former Research and Development Engineer/Embedded Development Engineer at Analogics Group Tech India Ltd & Inphinity Software Solutions Ltd.